glwagner/SwimLessons.jl/README.md

-# SurfLessons
+# OceanFlavoredFluids

-Tutorials and scripts that teach ocean-flavored computational fluid dynamics with Oceananigans.
+Tutorials and scripts that teach ocean-flavored fluid dynamics with Oceananigans.